Tejan Rahim’s latest series carries the weight of the world

 A Church Getting Turned Into Housing. © Tejan Rahim.

-“This is a project about all the things that make me depressed and anxious – it’s about racism and identity, the environment and change, religion and family, history and culture”
+“This is a about all the things that make me depressed and anxious – it’s about racism and identity, the and climate change, religion and family, history and culture”

-Rahim likens his to “journalling” and says that his photographs can be read as manifestations of his current and mental health.
+Rahim likens his practice to “journalling” and says that his photographs can be read as manifestations of his current mood and mental .
 Recently, his work has taken a decidedly darker turn, reflecting the fact that Rahim has been dealing with several sources of anxiety.
 These can be found as themes within his latest project In The Teeth of The Most Terrifying Odds.

 Desire For A Kind Of Magic. © Tejan Rahim.